- Loose or corroded wire connection at the controller terminal

 $25.99Test the Common Wire

 The common wire connects to the C terminal and completes the circuit for every zone.
 If the common wire is loose corroded or broken no zones will activate.
 Disconnect the common wire and strip a fresh quarter inch of insulation.
 Reinsert into the C terminal firmly.
-If your system has multiple common wires ensure all are connected.
+If your system has multiple common wires make sure all are connected.
 A failed common wire is the most frequent cause of all-zone failures.

 Test Zone Valve Manually